 In connection with the separation and prior to the distribution, we and Zimmer Biomet entered into a separation agreement and various other agreements, including a transition services agreement, a tax matters agreement, an employee matters agreement, an intellectual property matters agreement, a transitional trademark license agreement, a transition manufacturing and supply agreement and a reverse transition manufacturing and supply agreement.
 The separation agreement, the tax matters agreement, the employee matters agreement, the intellectual property matters agreement and the transitional trademark license agreement determine the allocation of assets, rights and liabilities between the companies following the separation for those respective areas and include any necessary indemnifications related to liabilities and obligations.
 The transition services agreement provides for the performance of certain services by Zimmer Biomet for the benefit of us for a limited period of time after the separation.
-Additionally, we are manufacturing certain products for Zimmer Biomet on a transitional basis and Zimmer Biomet is manufacturing certain products for us.
-We will rely on Zimmer Biomet to satisfy its obligations under these agreements, including its indemnification obligations, we could incur operational difficulties or losses.
-Upon expiration of the transition services agreement, the transition manufacturing and supply agreement and the reverse transition manufacturing and supply agreement, each of the services that are covered in such agreements will have to be provided internally or by third parties.
-If we do not have agreements with other providers of these services once certain transaction agreements expire or terminate, we may not be able to operate our business effectively, which may have a material adverse effect on our financial position, results of operations and cash flows
+Additionally, we are manufacturing certain products for Zimmer Biomet to satisfy its obligations under these agreements.
+If Zimmer Biomet is unable to satisfy its obligations under these agreements.
+If Zimmer Biomet is unable to satisfy its obligations under these agreement, and the reverse transition manufacturing and supply agreement, the transition manufacturing and supply agreement and the reverse transition manufacturing and supply agreements, including its indemnification obligations, we could incur operational difficulties or losses.
+Upon expiration of the transition services agreement, the transition manufacturing and supply agreements with other providers of these services once certain transaction agreements expire or terminate, we may not be able to operate our business effectively, which may have a material adverse effect on our financial position, results of operations and cash flows.